nick-luedde/app-timer/README.md

 # AppTimer

 This Vue.js project includes a dock-able component and a stopwatch/timer overlay component.
-Used together, the resulting timer can be docked to any corner of the browser window.
+Used together, the timer can be docked to any corner of the browser window.

 The [AppTimer.vue](src/AppTimer.vue) and [DockableContainer.vue](src/DockableContainer.vue) component files can be dropped into any vuew SFC project.